MinnPost/object-sync-for-salesforce/readme.txt

 == Changelog ==

+* 1.8.12 (2019-09-19)
+    * Bug fix: fix the `object_sync_for_salesforce_pull_query_modify` filter to prevent SOQL query properties from being added multiple times.
+    * Developers: clean up Travis config to stop its builds from failing.

 * 1.8.11 (2019-09-17)
     * Bug fix: fix Ajax call for pushing data to Salesforce, and allow it to return JSON instead of echoing it.
 Thanks to WordPress user @graces25 for the report and the fix.
     * Maintenance: use the log entry status variable in the title of all the log entries.